 1. Stress Reduction

 Repetition of a mantra, like “peace,” “calm,” or “be here now,” can help ease tension.
-This method uses repetitive repetition in order to establish a calm rhythm.
+This method uses repetitive repetition to establish a calm rhythm.
 It lowers cortisol levels, and also promotes relaxation.

 2. Inspiring confidence through affirmations